HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

-Google Tag Manager fares much better than I thought it would to be honest.
-I've seen some horrific GTM implementations overloaded with old tags and triggers that are no longer used.
+Google Tag Manager fares much better than expected to be honest.
+This author has seen some horrific GTM implementations, overloaded with old tags and triggers that are no longer used.
 But GTM seems to do well at not blocking the main thread for too long in our test page loads.

 ##### Facebook

 {{ figure_markup(
   image="third-parties-facebook-main-thread-impact.png",
-  caption="Facebook impact on the main thread.", description="Bar chart showing the impact Facebook has on the main thread on mobile by blocking time, and transfer size by percentile.
+  caption="Facebook's impact on the main thread.", description="Bar chart showing the impact Facebook has on the main thread on mobile by blocking time, and transfer size by percentile.
 The blocking time is 0.00 milliseconds at the 10th percentile, 58 milliseconds at the 25th percentile, 139 milliseconds at the 50th percentile, 250 milliseconds at the 75th percentile, and 415 milliseconds at the 90th percentile.
 This correlates closely with the increase in transfer size from 69 kilobytes at the 10th percentiles, 72 KiB at the 25th percentile, 100 at 50th, 167 at the 75th and 233 at the 90th percentile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkT-CF5-NB7Oatd6XZq_08EoMGfiygKZtW4OwVivaaW3cIlt3ZcWNBtOdNePD_nKzkvb2nMlhWOX6g/pubchart?oid=1572246557&format=interactive", sheets_gid="1536436674",